 Risk Assessments - physical and emotional/mental

-Programme makers in consultation with with the commissioning editor and programme lawyer, must consider whether they need to carry out documented risk assessments of the impact on the under 18's emotional and mental wellbeing and welfare as well as their physical health and safety.
-Again, the need for these will depend on all the relevant circumstances including the under 18's age, gender, physical and mental capacity, their maturity, cultural, ethnic and religious background, aswell as their previous life experiences.
+Programme-makers, in consultation with the commissioning editor and programme lawyer, must consider whether they need to carry out documented risk assessments of the impact on the under-18's emotional and mental wellbeing and welfare as well as their physical health and safety.
+Again, the need for these will depend on all the relevant circumstances including the under-18's age, gender, physical and mental capacity, their maturity, cultural, ethnic and religious background, as well as their previous life experiences.

 Use of an Independent Expert

-If it is considered that an expert assessment is necessary, the parameters of this should be discussed with the commissioning editor and programme lawyer in advance, such as whether an assessment in person, by telephone or skype is required, and the experience of the relevant expert.
-The commissioning editor and programme lawyer may request to see the psychological assessment, which should be sent in a password-protected confidential format and given the data requested will be sensitive personal date, all data handled should be in accordance with the Data Protection Act.
+If it is considered that an expert assessment is necessary, the parameters of this should be discussed with the commissioning editor and programme lawyer in advance, such as whether an assessment in person, by telephone or Skype is required, and the experience of the relevant expert.
+The commissioning editor and programme lawyer may request to see the psychological assessment, which should be sent in a password-protected confidential format and handled in accordance with the Data Protection Act.
 If the expert advises that a child contributor should not be used then this decision must be adhered to, unless circumstances change and the expert decides that it is now appropriate to proceed.
 If the expert advises that you can proceed with caution, this must be brought to the attention of the commissioning editor and programme lawyer.
-The psychological assessment should be disclosed to the commissioning editor and programme lawyer so they are fully aware of the issues and any guidance the expert has given.
+The psychological assessment should be disclosed to the commissioning editor and programme lawyer, so they are fully aware of the issues and any guidance the expert has given.